Four4Two/fury-mainnet/README.md

 printf '{"account": "", "amount": ""}\n' > ./gentx/<your-directory>/account.json
 ```

 4. Fill in the address and amount of ufury you expect to receive in the account.
-Refer to the founder [documentation](https://github.com/Kava-Labs/fury/blob/master/docs/REWARDS.md) for reward amounts and eligibility.
+Refer to the founder [documentation](https://github.com/Fury-Labs/fury/blob/master/docs/REWARDS.md) for reward amounts and eligibility.

-Example: If you expect to receive 3000 KAVA
+Example: If you expect to receive 3000 Fury

-  * multiply by 10^6 to convert KAVA to ufury
+  * multiply by 10^6 to convert Fury to ufury
   * 3000 * 10^6 = 3000000000 ufury

 ```json